 For example, if you want to add the ASIN of the german Amazon shop for the example product “LEGO Star Wars 75055 Imperial Star Destroyer”, click the search button next to the “DE” input field (1 in the screenshot below).

 In the opened product picker window, enter the product title in the search field (2), click the “Search” button and select the corresponding product from the list (3).
 The ASIN will be entered in the german field automatically (4).

 Repeat this for all other country stores you want to work with.

-On the Repo overview page, products prepared for internationalization have a small world ball icon below their flag.
+On the Products section overview page, products prepared for internationalization have a small world ball icon below their flag.
 The number next to it refers to the amount of ASINs stored for other country stores.

 Filtering i18n products¶

-On the Repo overview page, you can use the i18n filter options to either show only products with i18n data or exclude them.
+On the Products section overview page, you can use the i18n filter options to either show only products with i18n data or exclude them.
 This can be very helpful when managing your i18n products.

 Embedding i18n products¶